AresMUSH/aresmush.com/tutorials/code/dev-tools.md

 You can also run Ares on your local PC or Mac using Docker Desktop.
 Though not technically a "virtual machine", Docker's container service shares many similarities and essentially lets you run Ares in an Ubuntu Linux environment on your own PC.

-You will need to get the [Ares Docker](https://github.com/aresmush/ares-docker) files and follow the instructions there.
+You will need to get the [Ares Docker Image](https://github.com/aresmush/ares-docker) and follow the instructions there.

 ### Installing on Your Local PC or Mac using a VM